Worked Example — Cook v. Gralike (2001)

 Indirect engineering of electoral outcomes falls outside state authority.

-Together, the cases define a two-stage constraint on state action: eligibility architecture upstream and ballot interface neutrality downstream.
+Together, the cases define a two-stage constraint on state action: eligibility architecture upstream and ballot-interface neutrality downstream.

 Logic Signals for Readers